Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Passive Physical Equivalents vs Passivity

-Given Eqn.~(\ref{eqn:SDEAspringPP_real1}) as necessitated by the feasibility of the realization in Figure~\ref{fig:allresults}h and the passivity of Eqn.~(\ref{eqn:SDEApsringPP}), this inequality is always satisfied.
-Therefore, Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is a more conservative sufficient condition than the one provided in Eqn.~(\ref{eqn:SDEAspringnonnegatived4}) and when Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is satisfied, Eqn.~(\ref{eqn:SDEAPP_Sturm}) is guaranteed to hold.

-Hence, the realization in Figure~\ref{fig:allresults}h is feasible and the sufficient conditions for the passivity of Eqn.~(\ref{eqn:SDEApsringPP}) are satisfied if the $(B_m+G_m)$, $(\alpha+1)$, and $\frac{\alpha }{\alpha +1} \,K_d$ are positive, and Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is satisfied.
-If Eqn.~(\ref{eqn:SDEAPP_Sturm}) is replaced with Eqn.~(\ref{eqn:SDEAspringPP_k1s}), then the necessary and sufficient conditions for the passivity of Eqn.~(\ref{eqn:SDEApsringPP}) can be recovered.
+Given Condition (i) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ as necessitated by the feasibility of the realization in Table~\ref{fig:allresults}c and the passivity of Eqn.~(\ref{eqn:SDEApsringPP}), this inequality is always satisfied.
+Therefore, Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is a more conservative sufficient condition than the one provided in Eqn.~(\ref{eqn:SDEAspringnonnegatived4}) and when Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is satisfied, Condition (v) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ is guaranteed to hold.
+Accordingly, the realization in Table~\ref{fig:allresults}c is feasible and valid, and the sufficient conditions for the passivity of Eqn.~(\ref{eqn:SDEApsringPP}) are satisfied if $(B_m+G_m)$, $(\alpha+1)$, and $\frac{\alpha }{\alpha +1} \, K_{ref}$ are positive, and Eqn.~(\ref{eqn:SDEAspringPP_k1s}) is satisfied.
+If Condition (v) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ is replaced with Eqn.~(\ref{eqn:SDEAspringPP_k1s}), then the necessary and sufficient conditions for the passivity of Eqn.~(\ref{eqn:SDEApsringPP}) can be recovered.